Blooym/xlm/README.md

 ### Pre + Post launch scripts (Advanced users)

 When installed as a Steam compatibility tool XLM supports running scripts before and after XIVLauncher has been ran.
-These scripts allow for running extra bash scripts to extend the functionality of XLM or XIVLauncher as required.
+These scripts allow for extending the functionality of XLM or XIVLauncher.
 On startup, XLM will look for directories inside of the `XLM` compatibility tool folder named `prelaunch.d` and `postlaunch.d` and run all scripts contained inside.
-These scripts have to be placed manually after running a script and no support is offered if you create/use a script that breaks something.
+These scripts have to be placed manually after installing XLM and no support is offered if you create/use a script that breaks something.